terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_dynamic_security_group.html.markdown

 ## Attribute Reference
 * `member_vms` A set of member VMs (if exist). see [Member VMs](#member-vms) below for details.

-~> VCD does not immediately populate `member_vms` values therefore it is not guaranteed that all values are available after a Terraform operation.
+~> VCLOUD does not immediately populate `member_vms` values therefore it is not guaranteed that all values are available after a Terraform operation.

 <a id="member-vms"></a>